You are viewing a story from harrypotterfanfiction.com

 ‘There’s nothing like pressure to make you play like a pro,’ Ron said sarcastically, kicking a pile of leaves out of the way as the small group walked toward the edge of the garden.

-‘Oh don’t even think on it Ron,’ Hermione said, placing a hand on his shoulder, ‘I’ve been watching you play all week.
-You’ve really gotten good!
+‘Oh don’t even think on it, Ron,’ Hermione said, placing a hand on his shoulder, ‘I’ve been watching you play all week.
+You’re really good!
 I don’t think the other houses will stand a chance.’

-‘We’ll see,’ Ron said quietly, but he had gone a shade of red that matched his fiery hair.
+‘We’ll see,’ Ron said quietly, but Harry noted his neck had gone a shade of red that matched his fiery hair.